uttamds/E_Training/ASP/intro.md

-Absolutely 🙂 We can draw a clear parallel between ASP.NET with C# (server-side framework) and Angular (client-side framework).
+We can draw a clear parallel between ASP.NET with C# (server-side framework) and Angular (client-side framework).
 This comparison will help your students understand where each technology fits in modern full-stack web development.

-Since you’re teaching beginners, I’ll explain it step by step with teaching points, concept mapping, examples, and real-time scenarios.

 ⸻